nanocosmos/docs/docs/cloud/network-diagnostics.md

     64 bytes from 216.58.217.110: icmp_seq=1 ttl=54 time=16.6 ms
     64 bytes from 216.58.217.110: icmp_seq=2 ttl=54 time=16.5 ms

 The `time` field specifies in milliseconds the duration of the round trip for an individual packet.
-When you've gathered the amount of information you need, use **Control+C** to interrupt the process.
+You can use **Control+C** to interrupt the process.
 You'll be presented with some statistics once the process is stopped.
 This will resemble:

     --- google.com ping statistics ---
     4 packets transmitted, 4 received, 0% packet loss, time 3007ms